alcory/linkShortener/README.md

 # linkShortener

 ## Description
-This code compresses the given link length and creates a shorter, more user friendl link.
+This code compresses the given link length and creates a shorter, more user friendly link.

 ## Requirements
 To run the code, pyshorteners module must be installed.